Aller au contenu

 Medical intervention if required

-When a medical need is identified, a consultation with one of our doctors is quickly triggered - in person or via teleconsultation - to make a diagnosis, adjust a treatment or issue specialized referrals.
+When a medical need is identified, a consultation with one of our doctors is quickly arranged—in person or via teleconsultation—to establish a diagnosis, adjust treatment, or issue specialist referrals.

 4

 An adjustable care plan is proposed, taking into account the patient's evolving needs.
-Our team ensures follow-up in close collaboration with the family, caregivers and existing medical resources, including VAC where appropriate.
+Our team ensures close follow-up in collaboration with the family, caregivers, and existing medical resources, including ACC where applicable.

 Veterans Affairs Canada (VAC)

-Assessment and certain treatments may be eligible for reimbursement through VAC, subject to prior authorization and conditions.
-We work with VAC to produce the required documentation to support your claim.
+Assessment and some treatments may be eligible for reimbursement through ACC, subject to prior conditions and authorizations.
+We collaborate with ACC stakeholders to produce the required documentation and support your claim for benefits.

 Why choose Clinique Omicron